 Wake Forest University upholds the ideals of honor and integrity.
 Through the Honor Code students pledge to be trustworthy in all manners regarding the academic integrity of the institution.
 The Honor Code prohibits cheating, deception, stealing, plagiarism, dishonesty, and contempt, in the academic context.
 These standards for academic honor are applicable to the student in every academic pursuit, whether on campus or off.
-Any act committed while engaged in an academic endeavor which violates these standards becomes subject for review by the judicial system.
+Any act committed while engaged in an academic endeavor that violates these standards becomes subject for review by the judicial system.

 Faculty members are encouraged and expected to confront any violations of the Honor Code.
-For more details, consult https://studentconduct.wfu.edu/honor-system-wfu/.
+For more details, consult the College judicial system webpages.